 What they actually need: Unlimited requests/day (no quota wall), no caching (every call returns fresh data), SVI vol surfaces with calibrated parameters and arbitrage flags, the full VRP dashboard with leak-free percentiles, higher-order greeks surfaces, the full ~250-symbol screener with formulas and strategy scores (harvest_score, dealer_flow_risk, iron_condor_score, calendar_spread_score), and the full Historical API at historical.flashalpha.com with a ?at= point-in-time query parameter on every analytics endpoint.

 Where Alpha runs out: Two specific failure modes.
-First, multiple parallel research jobs from one team can saturate the shared infrastructure under heavy load - the symptom is unpredictable latency on otherwise healthy queries.
-The fix is Quant Pro (dedicated server).
-Second, anyone wanting to publish FlashAlpha-derived data to subscribers, embed it in a SaaS product, or white-label it inside a brokerage UI is out of scope on Alpha - that is an Alpha Node contract.
+First, multiple parallel research jobs from one team can saturate the shared infrastructure under heavy load - the symptom is unpredictable latency on otherwise healthy queries, and the team needs live/backtest parity and point-in-time replay on dedicated capacity.
+The fix is Research Infrastructure (dedicated capacity, from $2,500/mo).
+Second, anyone wanting to publish FlashAlpha-derived data to subscribers, embed it in a SaaS product, or white-label it inside a brokerage UI is out of scope on Alpha - that is a Startup Commercial contract if you are early-stage and under the caps, otherwise Embedded / White-label.

 Tier: Alpha - $1,499/mo monthly or $1,199/mo annual ($14,388/yr).